Fire at Carlton Hotel in Bugis, blackouts reported in area

 The cause of the fire is being investigated, it said.

-A spokesman for the Carlton Hotel added that those evacuated from the building include hotel guests and visitors.
-The hotel also said that a back-up generator will be set up.
+A spokesman for the Carlton Hotel added that those evacuated from the building included hotel guests and visitors.
+The hotel also said that a back-up generator would be set up.

 Photos on social media show SCDF vehicles around the hotel.